San Juan County, Colorado: History

 Long before European settlement, the area was regularly explored by the Anasazi, and later the Utes, who hunted and lived in the San Juans during the summer.
 There is also speculation that Spanish explorers and fur traders ventured into the area in the 1600s and 1700s.

 Permanent settlement in the area surrounding present-day San Juan County began in 1860, near the end of the Colorado Gold Rush.
-These first settlers were a group of prospectors lead by Charles Baker, who made their way into the San Juan Mountains searching for gold.
+These first settlers were a group of prospectors led by Charles Baker, who made their way into the San Juan Mountains searching for gold.

 After the Brunot Agreement with the Utes in 1873, which exchanged 4 e6acre for the Southern Ute Indian Reservation and $25,000 per year, several mining camps were constructed.
 These would later become the communities of Howardsville, Eureka, and Silverton.
 San Juan County was formed on January 31, 1876, from part of La Plata County.

 The region boomed after George Howard and R. J. McNutt discovered the Sunnyside silver vein along Hurricane Peak, outside the mining camp of Eureka.
 Gold was then discovered in 1882, which helped the county weather the Panic of 1893 far better than other mining communities, such as Aspen or Creede.
 The Sunnyside Mine would become one of Colorado's longest running and most productive mines.

 Mining operators in the San Juan mountain area of Colorado formed the San Juan District Mining Association (SJDMA) in 1903, as a direct result of a Western Federation of Miners proposal to the Telluride Mining Association for the eight-hour day, which had been approved in a referendum by 72 percent of Colorado voters.
 The new association consolidated the power of thirty-six mining properties in San Miguel, Ouray, and San Juan Counties.
 The SJDMA refused to consider any reduction in hours or increase in wages, helping to provoke a bitter strike.

 The Sunnyside mine was shut down after the 1929 stock market crash, but was acquired by Standard Metals Corp. in 1959, and reopened, finding gold in 1973 with the Little Mary vein.
 The county's economy was dealt a devastating blow in 1992 when the mine and the corresponding Shenandoah-Dives mill, the last operating in the region, permanently closed.
 The closure meant the end of jobs for over one third of the county's workforce.